yjg30737/pyqt-svg-button/README.md

 `python -m pip install pyqt-svg-icon-pushbutton`

 ## Usage
-* `SvgIconPushButton(base_widget: QWidget = None)` - Constructor.
+* `SvgButton(base_widget: QWidget = None)` - Constructor.
 Base widget is the widget that the button's background color based of when button get hovered/pressed by mouse cursor.
 If value is default(`None`), background color of button which is getting hovered/pressed will set to #DDDDDD, #FFFFFF.
 * `setIcon(icon: str)` - set the icon.
 Icon should be a SVG file's name.
 This is overriding method.
 * `setPadding(padding: int)` - set the button's padding.
 * `setBorderRadius(border_radius: int)`